Competency Based Instrument Rating

 The CBIR takes approximately 12 days flight training to complete including briefings and test preparation.

 Oysterair will simply charge the instructor daily rate for the number of days training required.
-In addition to instructor fees please account for landing fees and approach fees.
+In addition to instructor fees please account for landing fees, approach and examiner fees.